-Duck Confit is an adored, age-old French preparation for duck legs.
-Slow-cooked in duck fat until the meat is meltingly tender, then the skin crisped to golden perfection, this is a traditional Duck Confit recipe that’s low-effort and DOESN’T require buckets of duck fat!
+Duck Confit is an adored, age-old French preparation for duck.
+Called Confit de Canard in French, duck legs are slow-cooked in duck fat until the meat is meltingly tender, then the skin crisped to golden perfection.
+This is a traditional Duck Confit recipe that’s low-effort and DOESN’T require buckets of duck fat!

 🇫🇷Welcome back to French Bistro Week!🇫🇷